Skip to content

 • Gross margin

-• Marketing spend as percentage of sales
+• Marketing spend as a percentage of sales

 • Cost of goods sold